 On the other hand, if a lockdown will be in force when you've planned your wedding or you feel things are otherwise too restrictive, you may be looking at rescheduling your wedding.
 If that's the case, I'll obviously try to accommodate a change of date and/or venue for you, so please don't hesitate to let me know about any dates you might be considering, so I can check my availability for you.
 And, in the event, I don't have availability for your revised date, then please don't worry, I can simply refund your deposit, so you can find another photographer to capture your day for you when it comes.

 If you decide to move your wedding to next year or beyond, that's no problem at all, but I hope to won't mind me asking for a small uplift in my fees to take account of pricing changes in future years.

 If you're having to cancel and regroup

 Equally, I'm ready to help if you want to move your wedding but haven't been able to find a suitable revised date.
-If want to cancel your booking while you decide what to do, then I can either keep your booking open without a date or refund your deposit if you'd prefer to start again when you worked out what you want to do.
+If you want to cancel your booking while you decide what to do, then I can either keep your booking open without a date or refund your deposit if you'd prefer to start again when you've worked out what you want to do.